 Alternative Enrollment Process

-The parent must specify at least one of the allowable criteria upon which the request is based and provide an explanation of the circumstances leading to the request.
+The Alternative Enrollment Program does required the parent to specify at least one of the allowable criteria upon which the request is based and provide an explanation of the circumstances leading to the request.

 The alternative enrollment application does not have an electronic signature.
 The application must be signed in order for it to be considered complete.
 In some cases, the parent may be required to submit additional documents.
 Your completed application and supporting documents should be submitted to Wisconsin Virtual Learning.